insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Mapper/2022-03-22-Working-with-functions.md

 **Appresource Functions** are the functions in APPSeCONNECT that are written in the adapter(APPSeCONNECT supports calling external functions written in C# inside the adapter) which is used for the data transformation from the source Application to the Destination Application.
 In APPSeCONNECT, you can use the following Appresource Functions :

-1)**Generic AppResource Functions** - The generic appresources are the functions that have general defined task which are provided by APPSeCONNECT itself.
+1)**Generic Function** - The generic appresources are the functions that have general defined task which are provided by APPSeCONNECT itself.
 APPSeCONNECT supports following generic functions.

 |Function_Name|Description|Example|
 |----------------------|---|----------------------|